reds-heig/pyreds/README.md

 # Project moved!
-This project has moved to: https://gitlab.com/reds-public/pyreds
+This project is now on GitLab: https://gitlab.com/reds-public/pyreds